mikecolemn/mpls-311-data/README.md

 2) On your VM, clone the repo, `git clone https://github.com/mikecolemn/mpls-311-data.git`, and then `cd` into the repo folder

-3) If you need to install the Google Cloud CLI, Anaconda, and Terraform, you can run bash script, `bash ./setup/setup.sh`, which will perform the following actions:
+3) If you need to install Google Cloud CLI, Anaconda, and Terraform, you can run a bash script with this command, `bash ./setup/setup.sh`, which will perform the following actions:

     * Apply initial updates, and install
     * Install Google Cloud cli application
     * Setup Anaconda and Terraform.

-    * (Note) This may take a little time to process and if you see any prompts from updates, you can hit <OK> on any prompts and `f` for the MORE prompt for the Anaconda setup
+    * (Note) This may take a little time to process and if you see any prompts from updates, you can hit OK on the prompts and `f` for the MORE prompt for the Anaconda setup

 4) Setup your conda virtual environment with the following commands: